Author Visits -

 I'm happy to modify The Basic Presentation to emphasize topics in which you think your students might have special interest.
 Here are a bunch of examples: reading literature for themes and symbolism – adapting a text - visual storytelling - materials and methods - the business of illustration - the book and comic industries - contract and copyright - computer game art and the game industry - a particular one of my books - research and reference for historical subjects - printing and prepress - portfolio and promotion - running a business - graphic novels I like - other artists' approaches to visual narrative - comics in other countries.

 Hands-on Comic Art Workshops: In these workshops I try to give kids a feel for the various stages or aspects of illustrating a story, and the range of problems and solutions involved in each.
 I show them examples and give them simple, quick exercises.
-I haven't standardized these yet, so each one is custom-made based on the age of the students, the time available, etc.
+I haven’t completely standardized these, so each one is somewhat customized to the age of the students, the time available, special requests from the faculty, etc.

 Exercises and concepts I cover in these workshops (time permitting) -